BryanWilhite/dotnet-core/dotnet-console-configuration/README.md

 # .NET Core Configuration

 This sample serves as my introduction to configuration files on .NET Core.
-Configuration files are in the XML [[NuGet](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Xml/)] _or_ JSON [[NuGet](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/)] format.
+Configuration files are in XML [[NuGet](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Xml/)], JSON [[NuGet](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/)] _or_ any other format with a valid provider.
 The preference here is for JSON.

 This sample was built from the sample [folder](../dotnet-console-configuration):